-I am a Senior Lecturer in Comparative Social Science at the UCL Institute of Education, where I work in the Department of Education, Practice and Society.
+I am an Associate Professor of Comparative Social Science at the UCL Institute of Education, where I work in the Department of Education, Practice and Society.
 I am Director of the Centre for Global Youth and a Contributing Academic to the ESRC Centre for Learning and Life Chances in Knowledge Economies and Societies (LLAKES).

 My research focuses on the evolution of civic attitudes and agency during youth, and I am involved in a range of projects that explore these themes from a comparative, inter-disciplinary and mixed-method perspective.
 I am particularly interested in looking at how youth actions, attitudes and agency are changing in response to greater global integration.

 As part of this research agenda, I am leading the sixth wave of the Citizenship Education Longitudinal Study (CELS), which is now being administered by the Institute of Education.
 The CELS data plays an important role in the LLAKES project ‘The crisis for contemporary youth: Young people, opportunities and civic values in the UK.’